 Parents should encourage their children to explore new interests and develop talents.
 Letting students explore potential passions allows children to begin forming plans for the future.
 It is in this early phase that students begin to consider future fields of study.
 Cultivating a wide range of talents and interests helps create a solid foundation for future decisions and a well-rounded student.

 Perhaps the most crucial step for college prep for parents in this phase is financial planning.
 It is never too early to develop a plan and begin college savings.
 Tuition prices across the United States are rising.
 Tuition alone can be pricey, and there are the added expenses of board, food, and travel as well.
 College Board has released a chart revealing the average tuition, food, and board rates for colleges in 2015-2016 to guide parents’ financial expectations.

 Parents can use tools to begin college financial planning early.
 Consulting a financial expert is a recommended first step.
-With regards to various savings accounts, establishing a 529 plan is one of the best government protected financial plans.
+With regard to various savings accounts, establishing a 529 plan is one of the best government-protected financial plans.
 529 plans are savings accounts that offer tax advantages and other incentives to get a chosen beneficiary ready for college.
 These accounts do not have income restrictions or limits on the number of accounts created.
 Parents with more than one child are able to set up an individual account for each student without penalty.
 Detailed information about 529 plans are available on the IRS website.

 Though parents should begin to establish the importance of saving and responsible money handling at an early age, they should refrain from laying down hard financial tuition expectations at this early age.
 That discussion will come further down the road.

 Beginning high school can be overwhelming.
 However, the good news is that college should not be the highest priority at this point.
 The primary focus of freshman year should be adjusting to the demands of high school and exploring future possibilities.